OCA/wms/stock_available_to_promise_release/readme/DESCRIPTION.rst

 Important: if the "Stock reservation horizon" is set, the qty is calculated on moves which have an expected date not beyond $today + $horizon (in days).

+Important: Moves without a warehouse set are not supported.
+If the warehouse is not set on the move, the "Ordered Available to Promise" Quantity will always be 0.
+It will also not be considered as consuming existing stock.
+The warehouse gets set by the Stock rule, if the Rule is not assigned to a warehouse, also the move will not end up with a warehouse.